PereViader/ManualDi/README.md

 ##### Lazy

-The object from method will not be called until the object is actually resolved
+The FromMethod delegate will not be called until the object is actually resolved.

 ##### NonLazy

-The object will be build at the same time with the container.
+The object will be built simultaneously with the container.